Lyton-Knight/alx-system_engineering-devops/README.md

-This is a Shell Project working with bash scripting
+This is a Shell Project working with bash scripting.